 Results from Experiments on Graphs

-The results derived from running each model is displayed in tables 5.2 and 5.3.
+The results derived from running each model are displayed in tables 5.2 and 5.3.
 The headings indicate each metric for both padding (PTA – Padded Training Accuracy, PVA – Padded Validation Accuracy, PVL – Padded Validation Loss, and PTL – Padded Training Loss) and segmentation (STA – Segmented Training Accuracy, SVA – Segmented Validation Accuracy, SVL – Segmented Validation Loss and STL – Segmented Training Loss).
-The results from running the models on graphs with vectorized (unhashed) embeddings are displayed in table 5.2 while the results from running the models using the hashed embeddings are in table 5.3.
+In addition, the results from running the models on graphs with vectorized (unhashed) embeddings are displayed in table 5.2.
+The results from running the models using the hashed embeddings are in table 5.3.

-The results from running these experiments on graphs do not appear to be interesting at first glance.
+The results from these experiments on graphs do not appear interesting at first glance.
 The hashed and unhashed embeddings provide very similar results.
-The padded and segmented graphs also give results that do not differ by much.
+The padded and segmented graphs also give results that do not differ much.

 Statistics and Performance

-The mean TA for padded and hashed graphs is 57.64% while the mean VA was 48.76%.
-The mean TA for segmented and hashed graphs is 53.49% with a mean VA of 51.85%, which is the highest mean VA of all.
+The mean TA for padded and hashed graphs is 57.64%, while the mean VA was 48.76%.
+The mean TA for segmented and hashed graphs is 53.49%, with a mean VA of 51.85%, the highest mean VA.
 The lowest average VA is from padding and unhashed graphs at 46.25%.
-One assumption that can be drawn from the similarity of these values (VA range = 5.2) is that with graphs, both padding and segmentation are insufficient for evening out the sizes of the graphs and another alternative in necessary.
+One assumption that can be drawn from the similarity of these values (VA range = 5.2) is that with graphs, both padding and segmentation are insufficient for evening out the sizes of the graphs, and another alternative is necessary.

 The model with the highest TA scores was the Dense model using ReLu activation.
 Its scores were 100% using padded graphs and 88.39% using segmented graphs.
-This might seem like a good result without further exploration but a closer look at the VA scores indicates otherwise.
-The VA scores for padding were 40.82% and 65.31% for segmentation.
+This might seem like a good result without further exploration, but a closer look at the VA scores indicates otherwise.
+The VA scores for padding were 40.82%, and 65.31% for segmentation.
 These high TA scores with low VA scores show that during the training phase, overfitting is occurring, and the model has become unable to generalize to new data (overfitting).
 The Dense model also experiences overfitting when used with Sigmoid and Tanh activation functions.
-With Tanh activation, it provides TA scores of 98.21% and 69.64% on padding and segmentation respectively.
-The Tanh VA scores are much lower with 48.98% on both padding and segmentation.
+With Tanh activation, it provides TA scores of 98.21% and 69.64% on padding and segmentation, respectively.
+The Tanh VA scores are much lower, with 48.98% on both padding and segmentation.

 The Dense model with Sigmoid activation results in a TA score of 86.61% on padding and 56.25% on segmentation.
-Here, the segmentation model does not seem to experience overfitting with a VA score at 59.18%.
-The padded model on the other hand, also experiences overfitting with a considerably lower VA of 48.98%.
+Here, the segmentation model does not seem to experience overfitting, with a VA score of 59.18%.
+On the other hand, the padded model also experiences overfitting with a considerably lower VA of 48.98%.

 In general, the best performing graph-based model was the Simple RNN with SoftMax activation, 256 neurons, 10 epochs and batch sizes of 10.
-For padding, it produced TA as 61.61% and VA as 67.35%, the highest VA from all the graph-based experiments.
-This contrasts with the text-based model where the SRNN was generally the worst performing model across the board.
+For padding, it produced TA of 61.61% and VA of 67.35%, the highest VA of all the graph-based experiments.
+This contrasts with the text-based model, where the SRNN was generally the worst performing model across the board.

-The loss values were mostly under 1.0 with a few exceptions.
+The loss values mainly were under 1.0, with a few exceptions.
 The GRU regularly produced the highest TL values with an average of 5.955.
 This indicates that the GRU model is experiencing the most incorrect classifications.

-The NDL models do not perform very well as can be seen in tables 5.2 and 5.3.
-In comparison to their results on text, they preform much worse.
-The reason for this could be that these models are specifically designed to work with text-based data and do not generalize well to other types of data structures.
+The NDL models do not perform very well, as seen in tables 5.2 and 5.3.
+In comparison to their results on text, they perform much worse.
+This could be because these models are specifically designed to work with text-based data and do not generalize well to other types of data structures.